-This module is enabled by default; you may disable it by adding modules.unload('priming') to your configuration.
+This module is enabled by default and it is not recommended to disable it.
+For debugging purposes you may disable the module by appending modules.unload('priming') to your configuration.

 6.8 EDNS keepalive

 The edns_keepalive module implements RFC 7828 for clients connecting to Knot Resolver via TCP and TLS.
 The module just allows clients to discover the connection timeout, client connections are always timed-out the same way regardless of clients sending the EDNS option.